openstack-infra/zuul/doc/source/zuul.rst

     DependentPipelineManager, see: :doc:`gating`.

 **trigger**
-  Exactly one trigger source must be supplied for each pipeline.
+  At least one trigger source must be supplied for each pipeline.
   Triggers are not exclusive -- matching events may be placed in multiple pipelines, and they will behave independently in each of the pipelines they match.
 You may select from the following: